-However, Bill Beaumont is just as well known these days for his television and media work with over 300 appearances in 13 years for BBC TV’s A Question of Sport.
-He has also been a studio analyst and expert summariser for the BBC and Sky Sports and is currently Vice Chairman of the International Rugby Board.
+However, Bill Beaumont is just as well known these days for his television and media work with over 300 appearances in 13 years for BBC TV’s A Question of Sport – making him the show’s longest serving team captain.

-As a great leader and captain, Bill Beaumont is an excellent after dinner and motivational speaker.
+As a great leader and captain, Bill Beaumont is an excellent after dinner speaker and motivational speaker.

 His style can be described as humorous, inspiring and anecdotal.